rabix/benten/README.md

 with the inputs and outputs for that node.
 Hitting delete while focused on a node will delete that node.

+Clicking on the input or output node will show all the inputs/output connections of the workflow on the connection table.

-Double-Clicking on a node will cause the code editor to scroll to the first line of the step.
-The code referred to in the `run` field will open in another instance of Benten.
+Double-Clicking on a step will switch the View to show this step.

+A breadcrumb trail above the View keeps the user oriented.
+Clicking on a breadcrumb switches to the View to that step.

-If the step refers to an external file, this is just like opening that file in Benten.
-If the step is inline then it is extracted into a temporary file and opened in Benten.
-Editing of the parent workflow is frozen until this workflow is closed.
-Any changes to the inline step are saved back to the parent workflow.
-Main editing can resume once this instance of Benten is closed.
+If a step is a subworkflow refering to another file, this is just like having different files open in different editor instances.
+If the step is inline, then edits in the different views are actually edits to the same file.

+In such a case edit history operates a little specially.
+In the view where an edit is done, a normal history of edits evolves.
+In the other views a squashed edit is applied when switching to that view, so the history is less rich.

 Selecting multiple steps enables the option to `implode` these steps into a subworkflow.
 You will be asked for a file path to save the new step into.